kodarfour/GCloudSync-WorkScheduler/README.md

-# GCloudSync, an Automated Work Hours Scheduling and Reminder System
+# ZyShift, an Automated Shift Scheduling and Reminding Internal Tool for the ZyBooks Support Team

 ## Project Description
-This project is designed to automate the process of synchronizing work hours from a Google Sheets document to Google Calendar and providing timely reminders before shifts.
+This project is designed to automate the process of synchronizing work hours from a Google Sheets (accross all US time zones) document to Google Calendar and providing timely reminders before shifts.
 Utilizing the Google Cloud Platform (GCP) services, it comprises two primary components:

 ### 1. Schedule Synchronization
 - **Functionality**: A script or application will read work hour entries from a Google Sheets document and subsequently create or update events in the user's Google Calendar to reflect the work schedule accurately.